Skip to main content

 Role: “You are a senior account manager at a boutique automation agency.”

 Context: “I need to send a one-page summary of our full proposal to a busy CEO who hasn’t read the detailed version.
 She’s analytically minded and responds well to specific numbers and clear outcomes.
-The proposal covers a 3-automation implementation: customer support, lead follow-up, and accounts receivable.”
+The proposal covers three automations: customer support, lead follow-up, and accounts receivable.”

-Task: “Summarize the proposal in 200 words focusing on the business outcomes (not the technical implementation), the timeline, the investment, and the expected ROI.
-Include the three specific metrics from the proposal: 60% support deflection, 28% lead conversion improvement, and 18-day reduction in DSO.”
+Task: “Summarize the proposal in 200 words focusing on business outcomes (not technical implementation), timeline, investment, and expected ROI.
+Include the three metrics from the proposal: 60% support deflection, 28% lead conversion lift, 18-day DSO reduction.”

-Format: “Write as three short paragraphs.
+Format: “Three short paragraphs.
 No bullet points.
 End with a one-sentence call to action asking for a 20-minute call this week.”

-Prompt patterns that work well for common business tasks
+Prompt patterns that work for common business tasks

 You are a [role] at [company type].

-Context: [Who is the recipient, what happened, what's the relationship, any sensitivities]
+Context: [Who the recipient is, what happened, the relationship,

-You are preparing me for a [meeting type] with [audience description].
+You are preparing me for a [meeting type] with [audience].

 Context: [What they want, what I want, where we are in the process]